LukeHearon/extract-positives/README.md

 A number of settings can filter your extractions:

-- Use the buffer to add context on either side of each frame (it can be hard to recognize the sound in a short frame without hearing what comes before and after)
+- Use the buffer to add context (that is, audio in addition to the positive frame) on either side of each frame.
+It can be hard to recognize sounds without hearing what comes before and after.

-- Filter by time of day and/or by date to focus in on interesting (or suspicious) spikes in detections
+- Filter by time of day and/or by date to focus in on interesting (or suspicious) trends in detections

-- Extract a random subset of frames or the highest-activation frames to get a smaller snapshot
+- Extract a random subset of frames or the highest-activation frames to get a smaller snapshot of a large project

 ### CLI